 Treatment of coccyx pain

 First of all, see a doctor.
 Unfortunately, many general practitioners do not take this coccyx pain seriously - here is what you can do about that.
+Some will give you bad advice.
 If possible, see a specialist with experience in this area.
 This is to check that your pain is not a symptom of cancer or some other disease (unlikely, but needs checking), and to start the ball rolling in case you need treatment.
 Coccyx pain often goes away within a few months after it starts - see First aid on how to help it disappear.
 If the pain persists, it is important to establish whether the coccyx is really the source of the problem - see What is coccydynia? and Investigations.

 If the coccyx is identified the source of the pain, a number of people have reported good results from manual treatments of the coccyx, when applied by experts in this technique.
 Orthopedic specialists, on the other hand, will normally give an injection of an anti-inflammatory drug around the coccyx as the initial treatment.
 If such methods are not successful, the coccyx may be removed if the patient is regarded as a good candidate for surgery.
 Before going for this option, make sure that you are a good candidate, and that your surgeon has plenty of experience and success with this operation.